 - Start by listing your needs – things like your rent or mortgage and other essential bills like gas and electricity.

 - Once the basics are taken care of, look at your wants.
-This might be extras, such as going out and hobbies, or longer-term goals such as paying off your debts and saving for Christmas.
+These might be extras, such as going out and hobbies, or longer-term goals such as paying off your debts and saving for Christmas.

-- If you can’t afford all of your wants, you’ll have to decide which matter most to you or look at ways of cutting costs.
+- If you can’t afford all your wants, you’ll have to decide which matter most to you or look at ways of cutting costs.

 - Imagine a jug filled with water that represents the money you have coming in each month.

-- Now imagine some empty jam jars – one for each thing you need to pay for each month.
+- Now imagine some empty jam-jars – one for each thing you need to pay for each month.
 Then decide how much money to put in each jar.

-Using real containers such as jam jars or envelopes
+Using real containers such as jam-jars or envelopes

 Once you’ve got a clear picture of your spending needs each month, it’s time to decide what type of container you’d like to use for your budgeting.

-You can either use real containers such as jam jars or envelopes, or set up separate bank accounts for each type of spending.
+You can either use real containers such as jam-jars or envelopes, or set up separate bank accounts for each type of spending.

 When budgeting using real containers, you take cash from the allocated jar to pay each bill as it comes in.
 You also do the same before you go shopping.

 Try to stick to a rule of ‘when it’s gone, it’s gone’.
-For example, if your petrol jam jar is empty don’t allow yourself to dip into your electricity jar instead.
+For example, if your petrol jam-jar is empty don’t allow yourself to dip into your electricity jar instead.

-- This method works particularly well if your money comes in once a week but your bills are monthly.
+- This method works very well if your money comes in once a week but your bills are monthly.
 Putting money into a jar each week makes it easier to pay the bigger bills at the end of the month.

 - Paying for everything in cash isn’t always convenient.